DTJF/libpruio/src/doc/_4_examples.md

   of the analog lines AIN-0 to AIN-7.
 The graph gets updated column by column by the currently sampled values.
 You can switch channels on or off to watch just a subset.
 By default it creates a full screen window without a frame.
-You can customize the window by setting the size as command line option (ie like `./oszi 640x400` for width = 640 and hight = 400).
+You can customize the window size by setting the size as command line option (ie. like `./oszi 640x400` for width = 640 and hight = 400).

 \Item{Preparation}